-Settings support children's personal, social and emotional development, and as part of this they teach children how to keep themselves and others safe.
+Providers need to support children's personal, social and emotional development, and as part of this teach children how to keep themselves and others safe.
 For example, they teach children independence, self-care and confidence, they ensure that children understand personal boundaries and acceptable behaviour towards others and themselves.
-More specifically settings can support children in understanding healthy and positive relationships and issues of privacy and respect.